Creamy Winter Squash Soup

 Instructions

-2. In large pan, combine squash, potato, onion, broth, bay leaf, salt, and pepper.
+2. In a large pan, combine the squash, potato, onion, broth, bay leaf, and salt and pepper.
+Cover and bring to a boil.

-3. Cover and bring to boil.
-Cook over medium heat 15 minutes or until vegetables are tender.
+3. Cook over medium heat for 15 minutes or until all vegetables are tender.